Proxy war: History

-Frequent application of the term "proxy war" indicates its prominent place in academic researches on international relations.
-Separate implementation of soft power and hard power proved to be unsuccessful in recent years.
-Accordingly, great failures in classic wars increased tendencies towards proxy wars.
-Since the early 20th century, proxy wars have most commonly taken the form of states assuming the role of sponsors to non-state proxies and essentially using them as fifth columns to undermine adversarial powers.
-That type of proxy warfare includes external support for a faction engaged in a civil war, terrorists, national liberation movements, and insurgent groups, or assistance to a national revolt against foreign occupation.
+Frequent application of the term "proxy war" indicates its prominent place in academic research on international relations.
+Distinct implementations of soft power and hard power have proved to be unsuccessful in recent years.
+Accordingly, great failures in classic wars increased the tendency to use proxy wars.
+Since the early twentieth century, proxy wars have most commonly taken the form of states assuming the role of sponsors to non-state proxies and essentially using them as fifth columns to undermine adversarial powers.
+That type of proxy warfare includes external support for a faction engaged in a civil war, terrorists, national-liberation movements, and insurgent groups, or assistance to a national revolt against foreign occupation.
 For example, the British government partially organized and instigated the Arab Revolt to undermine the Ottoman Empire during the First World War.
 Many proxy wars began assuming a distinctive ideological dimension after the Spanish Civil War, which pitted the fascist political ideology of Italy and Nazi Germany against the communist ideology of the Soviet Union without involving these states in open warfare with each other.
 Sponsors of both sides also used the Spanish conflict as a proving ground for their own weapons and battlefield tactics.

-During the Cold War, proxy warfare was motivated by fears that a conventional war between the United States and the Soviet Union would result in nuclear holocaust, which rendered the use of ideological proxies a safer way of exercising hostilities.
-The Soviet government found that supporting parties antagonistic to Americans and other Western nations to be a cost-effective way to combat NATO's influence, compared to direct military engagement.
-Besides, the proliferation of televised media and its impact on public perception made the US public especially susceptible to war-weariness and skeptical of risking life abroad.
-That encouraged the American practice of arming insurgent forces, such as the funneling of supplies to the mujahideen during the Soviet–Afghan War.
-Other examples of proxy war are the Korean War, and the Vietnam War.
+During the Cold War, proxy warfare was motivated by fears that an armed conflict between the United States and the Soviet Union by conventional warfare would result in nuclear holocaust, which rendered the use of ideological proxies a safer way to conduct hostilities.
+The Soviet government found that supporting parties antagonistic to the U.S. and other Western nations was a cost-effective way to combat NATO's influence compared to direct military engagement.
+Additionally, the proliferation of televised media and its impact on public perception made the U.S. public especially susceptible to war-weariness and being skeptical of risking life abroad.
+That encouraged the American practice of arming insurgent forces, such as the funnelling of supplies to the mujahideen during the Soviet–Afghan War.
+Other examples of proxy war include the Korean War and the Vietnam War.